bradgrantham/songbook/README.md

 * `make jc_songbook.pdf` to generate the Jamcrowd version.
 This is slightly longer and contains some songs we like to play in the Jamcrowd that other groups may not know.
 * `make kc_songbook.pdf` generates the songbook that the Karma Chickens used to play at Burning man, and any random group of people may be more likely to know.

+(The Makefile is also very fragile and needs revamping.)

 Good luck!